kirmarnel/reademe-generator/README.md

     ## Installation Instructions <a id="installation"></a>
-    test
+    To install dependencies, type the following command: npm install
     ## Usage <a id="usage"></a>
-    test
+    This application is used to generate a readme file for any project
     ## License <a id="license"></a>
-    This project is licensed with IBM license
+    This project is licensed with MIT license
     ## Contributing <a id="contributing"></a>
-    test
+    Kirsten Nelson
     ## Tests <a id="tests"></a>
-    test
+    No tests needed
     ## Questions <a id="questions"></a>
-    test
+    No tests needed